-Nowadays most companies have one or more social media accounts and I'm often asked to embed this source of content into their websites.
-Here's a PHP class that fetches all the desired feeds, mixes them up and generates a uniform, cacheable source.
+Nowadays, most companies have one or more social media accounts, and I'm often asked to embed this content into their websites.
+Here's a PHP class that fetches all the desired feeds, mixes them, and generates a uniform, cacheable source.

 and app_secret

 credentials.
-The ones in the example are for demonstration purposes only and will expire soon.
+The ones included in the example are for demonstration purposes only and will expire soon.

-Facebook applications can be registered here, Twitter applications here and Youtube applications here.
+You can register Facebook applications here, Twitter applications here and Youtube applications here.

 Usage example: